SteLitY/Customer-Line-Up-CLup-/README.md

 2. Save the client’s time from having to physically wait in line (especially when the weather is bad).
-3. Attention will also be given to the store’s profits (ex: the more people in the store, the more money the store earns.
+3. Make sure the store continues to remains profitable with our line management system.
+Attention will also be given to the store’s profits (ex: the more people in the store, the more money the store earns.
 So, we need to let clients in as soon as there is space available).
 If we don’t pay attention to the store’s profit, they will not use the app.
 Staff and managerial personnel will be able to see the amount of people within their store and